 Reinventing Protestant Germany is framed around key political moments at which Protestant pastors and lay intellectuals articulated and sought to implement their visions of democracy.
-My recent article in The Journal of Modern History locates the origins of German Protestant human rights politics in the Protestant Church’s postwar campaign against Allied war crimes tribunals.
+My article in The Journal of Modern History locates the origins of German Protestant human rights politics in the Protestant Church’s postwar campaign against Allied war crimes tribunals.
 This campaign, I argue, bridged nationalist and internationalist uses of human rights language, enabling Protestants to embrace a new commitment to constitutional democracy without abandoning pretensions to German victimhood.
-Subsequent chapters explore the Protestant role in West German debates on family and education law; conscientious objection to military service (also discussed in a forthcoming article in Central European History); reconciliation with Eastern Europe; and the legitimacy of emergency laws.
+Subsequent chapters explore the Protestant role in West German debates on family and education law; conscientious objection to military service (also discussed in a recent article in Central European History); reconciliation with Eastern Europe; and the legitimacy of emergency laws.
 The initial chapters trace the formation of the generation at the heart of the book during the Weimar Republic and National Socialism.
 An epilogue analyzes the legacies of postwar Protestant politics through the end of the Cold War and beyond.
 By the 1980s, Protestant leaders invoked their contributions to West German democracy in order to question the democratic capacities of Muslim immigrants, helping to inspire exclusionary visions of citizenship that persist in Germany today.

 Homelands: German Nationalisms and Contested Sovereignties in the Twentieth Century

 My second project, for which I have begun preliminary research, sets twentieth-century German nationalisms in a global context.
 Provisionally titled Homelands, this study will examine how German-speaking Europeans (including Austrians and Germans abroad) imagined and intervened in conflicts over contested territories across the twentieth-century world.
-I am especially interested in how Germans projected experiences of territorial conflict and ethnic cleansing in Central Europe to shape key concepts of modern international law, including the “right to the homeland,” “right against expulsion,” and “right of return.
+I am especially interested in how Germans projected experiences of territorial conflict and ethnic cleansing in Central Europe to shape key concepts of modern international law, including the “right to the homeland,” “right against expulsion,” and “right of return.”